 CSPs expose a set of APIs that customers use to manage and interact with cloud services (also known as the management plane).
 Organizations, via the Internet, use these APIs to provision, manage, orchestrate, and monitor their assets and users.
-These APIs can contain the same software vulnerabilities as an API for an operating system, library, etc. Unlike management APIs for on-premises computing, CSP APIs are accessible via the Internet exposing them more broadly to potential exploitation.
+These APIs can contain the same software vulnerabilities as an API for an operating system (OS), library, etc. Unlike management APIs for on-premises computing, CSP APIs are accessible via the Internet exposing them more broadly to potential exploitation.

 Threat actors look for vulnerabilities in management APIs.
 If discovered, these vulnerabilities can be turned into successful attacks and organization cloud assets can be compromised.
 From there, attackers can use organization cloud assets to perpetrate further attacks against other CSP customers.
+Containers can also increase this risk, particularly if they are configured to expose APIs of orchestration and management tools to the Internet.
+Containers include additional risks-beyond the specific one included here-in categories that include image risks, registry risks, orchestrator risks, container risks, and underlying OS risks [Souppaya 2017].